QiuyanGuo/Emergency-Room-Simulation/README.md

 - We have to change the assumptions several times based on the simulation outcomes during the process
 - With each set of numbers, the results remain stable after 20000 times of simulations
 - First hypothesis is correct
-- Second hypothesis goes well with nurses, not doctors; the time that patients wait for nurses is minimal when nurse utilization rate close to 1, then increase along with the rate; while for doctors, the start waiting point is over 1 (around 1.3 - 1.5), the time that patients wait for doctors mostly depends on the time a doctor spends with a patient
+- Second hypothesis is correct
 - Third hypothesis situation tend to follow a pattern:
     - If rate = (time_spent_with_a_patient) / 60:
-    - Nurse_number = (patient_number * rate), which ensures nurse utilization rate close to 1, patients' average waiting time close to 0, and max waiting time around 2 min; and
+    - Nurse_number = (patient_number * rate), which ensures nurse utilization rate close to 1, patients' average waiting time close to 0, and max waiting time around 5 min; and
-    - Doctor_number = (patient_number * rate *（range 0.5 to 0.6)), which ensures minimal doctor personnel waste, patients waiting for doctor time close to 0, and max waiting time less than 6 min
+    - Doctor_number = (patient_number * (patient_nurseonly / patient_both)), which ensures doctor doctor utilization rate close to 1, patients waiting for doctor time close to 0, and max waiting time less than 5 min
 - The results of max waiting time are less concentrated comparing to average waiting time results along with the simulation time